abinit/abinit/doc/tutorial/spin.md

 $$

 where $D^{SO}_{ij}$ is the projection of the ($L.S$) operator into the PAW augmentation regions.
-As an immediate consequence , we thus have the possibility to use the standard $p_i$ PAW projectors;
+As an immediate consequence, we have the possibility to use the standard $p_i$ PAW projectors;
-in other words, it is possible to use the standard PAW datasets (pseudopotentials) to perform calculations including spin-orbit coupling.
+in other words, it is possible to use the standard PAW datasets (pseudopotentials) to perform calculations including SOC.
 But, of course, it is still necessary to express the wave-functions as two components spinors (spin-up and a spin-down components).
 Let's have a look at the following keyword: